Fertility Test for Men

-You might have performed general body inspection which includes the inspection of your genitals.
+You might have performed a general body inspection which includes the inspection of your genitals.
 The specialized fertility evaluation can include

-What is a normal sperm count?
+What is a normal male sperm count?

-In case, the sperm sample is lower than 15 million sperm per ML, then it Is measured as low sperm count.
-Even if a person has lower than 5 million, it is considered very low.
+In case, the sperm sample is lower than 15 million sperm per ML, then it Is measured as a low sperm count.
+Even if a person has a lower than 5 million, it is considered very low.
 This is called oligospermia in a technical definition.
 If a male has no sperm and then they are known as azoospermic.
 This is a surprising fact because semen in such males appears normal, but with the help of microscopic identification, the ailment is identified.

 What is normal sperm motility?